Aging Gracefully: How to Embrace the Golden Years on Your Own Terms

 If you decide to flaunt your gray hair, stylists recommend using a hair gloss to keep it shiny.
 (Gray and silver hair absorb light, so it's easier for those colors to look dull.)
 And because the texture of gray hair can be dry, you should use a good conditioner.
 Also, talk to your hairstylist about good gray hairstyles: A great cut makes a huge difference.

 Of course, hair loss can also be a tough issue for seniors.
-In fact, going bald is the top fear related to the male aging process, ahead of impotence.9 But, similar to the gray-hair trend, many younger men are now choosing to shave their heads, even if they haven't lost much hair yet.
+In fact, the AARP article referenced earlier revealed that going bald is the top fear related to the male aging process, ahead of impotence.
+But, similar to the gray-hair trend, many younger men are now choosing to shave their heads, even if they haven't lost much hair yet.
 So it may be better to accept your hair loss than fight it.
 Hairdressers advise that balding men avoid the "comb over," which fools nobody.

 2. How Can I Protect My Skin?

 For some seniors, in addition to deciding what to do about going gray, looking great (however they define it) also involves making decisions about skin care.
 After all, wrinkles, fine lines, and age spots are another part of the normal aging process as our skin becomes drier and less elastic.
 And with age, some of the lifestyle choices we made back in our youth may show up in our skin.
 (For example, not too long ago, it was common to sunbathe while lathered in baby oil instead of sunscreen.
 Now we know that those ultraviolet rays can lead to sun damage.)

 Just remember this: You've earned your wrinkles and laugh lines.
 As fashion designer Diane von Furstenberg said, "My face carries all my memories.
 Why would I erase them?"